-If you want to apply for a visa or residence permit so that you can live in the UK with your spouse, civil partner or unmarried partner, then you need to understand three things:
+If you want to live in the UK with your British or settled spouse, civil partner or unmarried partner, you can apply for permission to enter or stay in the UK under Appendix FM of the Immigration Rules.

-For most applicants the most important requirements are:
+The most important requirements you must satisfy are:

 - meeting the definition of a “partner”: this includes spouses, civil partners, and unmarried partners who have lived together for at least 2 years.

 - the financial requirement.
 With only a very few exceptions, you must have an annual income of at least £18,600 (or equivalent savings).
 The sources of income and the way that it is calculated are strictly defined.

 - the English language requirement.
 New applicants must usually prove they meet a minimum of the A1 CEFR standard in speaking and listening.
-There are only very limited number of approved language tests and test providers.
-You may need to “upgrade” your language qualification each time you apply to extend your leave.
+There is a very limited number of approved language tests and test providers.
+You may need to “upgrade” your language qualification each time you apply to extend your permission to stay in the UK.

 You must provide “specified documents” to prove some parts of your application (for example, if you meet the financial requirement through your income from employment, then you must provide the bank statements, wage slips, and a letter from your employer).
 You might run into difficulty if documents are missing or in the wrong format.

-The process you need to follow to apply depends on where you are.
 The initial application is made online, and in most cases documents are now provided by electronically uploading them.
 You might be eligible to pay extra for a “priority” application, to get a decision sooner.
-I can advise you on the best options for your circumstances.

 I can support you throughout the application process, including helping you to prepare your application form and supporting documents, providing a covering letter to summarise your case, and acting as a point of contact with the immigration authorities if any problems arise.